Mastering Customer Relationship Management (CRM) in Notion: A comprehensive guide

 Check out Notion's new template marketplace and find the perfect template for your needs!

-How to Create and Manage Customer relationship management (CRM) within Notion?
+How to Create and Manage Customer Relationship Management (CRM) within Notion?

-Why use Notion for CRM?
+Why Use Notion for CRM?

 Notion offers several advantages for setting up CRM workflows:

-Setting up a CRM in Notion
+Setting Up a CRM in Notion

-1. Determine the CRM structure: Before you start creating your CRM in Notion, define the structure and key elements you need to track.
-This may include customer information, interactions, deals, tasks, notes, and more.
-Design a system that aligns with your specific business requirements.
+Before building your CRM, define the structure and key elements you need to track.
+This may include customer details, interactions, deals, tasks, and notes.
+Design a system that meets your business requirements.

 Managing CRM in Notion